This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Parsley and Sage for Grilled Vegetables

-Herb grilling tips: toss veggies lightly in olive oil, sprinkle herbs, then roast to perfection.
+For perfect results, toss your veggies in olive oil, sprinkle these herbs for grilling, and roast to perfection.

 Best BBQ Herb Combinations